MicrosoftDocs/SupportArticles-docs/support/azure/azure-functions/creation-deletion/functions-create-or-delete-faq.md

 ---
-title: Create, delete, or restore function app resources
+title: Create, delete, or restore Azure function app resources
 description: Describes some common issues and solutions for creating, deleting, or restoring Azure Functions apps. ms.date: 08/15/2023 ms.reviewer: gasridha, v-sidong
 ---
-# Common issues and solutions on creating, deleting, or restoring Azure function apps
+# Resolve issues when creating, deleting, or restoring Azure function apps

-This article lists some common issues and solutions to help resolve the issues that occur when you create, delete, or restore Azure Functions apps.
+This article lists some common issues that may occur when you create, delete, or restore Azure Functions apps, and steps to resolve the issues.

 ## Create function apps